wp-plugins/genesis-post-navigation/readme.txt

 == Description ==

-This Genesis Post navigation plugin adds a previous and next post links on a single post in a conventional way.
+This plugin adds a previous and next post links on a single post in a conventional way.
 This plugin creates a new Genesis settings page (Genesis Post Navigation) that allows you to Customize the post navigation colors.
 Requires the Genesis framework.

 Animations: On mouseover the previous and next links can travel from north pole to south pole :)